PVPNippon/inarion/README.md

 Before cloning and reusing this repository, ensure you have the following:

 1. **Google Workspace Super Admin Account**
-   Necessary for accessing and managing domain-level settings.\
+   Necessary for accessing and managing domain-level settings.
-   Test account credentials document will be provided by the Team members / management.
 2. **Google Cloud Platform (GCP) Account**
-   Required for setting up the necessary APIs, including enabling the Google Workspace Admin SDK.\
+   Required for setting up the necessary [APIs](#apis), including enabling the Google Workspace Admin SDK.\
-   You may refer to the previously mentioned credentials document and use the same accounts for GCP console access.
+   You should use the super admin account to use the same accounts for GCP console access.
 Further instructions are provided in the document.

 3. **Node.js & npm**
    Ensure you have Node.js and npm installed for running the backend services.

 4. **PostgreSQL Database**
     A running instance of PostgreSQL is needed for database management.
 Ensure you have access credentials.
+   While our internal development setup often runs the database on a Raspberry Pi, you can host your database instance anywhere you like (e.g., locally, on a dedicated server, or using a cloud provider).
+   The application connects to the database using the following environment variables.
+Make sure these are set correctly in the environment where you run the project, pointing to your database instance:

+- POSTGRES_HOST: IP address of your database server.
+- POSTGRES_PORT: The port number PostgreSQL is listening on (usually 5432).
+- POSTGRES_USER: The username for database access. (default postgres)
+- POSTGRES_PASSWORD: The password for the database user.
+- POSTGRES_NAME: The specific database name to use.

 5. **Docker**
    Download Docker from the [Official website](https://www.docker.com/).

-6. **Raspberry Pi** (Optional)\
-   A configured Raspberry Pi.

-7. **API Credentials**
+6. **API Credentials**
-   Set up and obtain the necessary API keys and OAuth 2.0 credentials from GCP for Google Workspace API integration.
+   Set up and obtain the necessary API keys and OAuth 2.0 credentials from GCP for Google Workspace API integration following [these instructions](API_CREDENTIALS.md).

-8. **Git**
+7. **Git**
    Version control system for managing the repository and any collaboration.

-9. **Environment Variables**
-   Set up environment variables (e.g., API keys, database credentials) as described in the repository’s `.env.example` file.

-## Steps
+8. **HTTP Client**
+   As most of features are not available in UI, you will need a http client like Postman(link) or Insomnia(link) to send requests to the backend server `http://localhost:4000/`

 ### PostgreSQL Database Installation

 1. Download PostgreSQL.
 2. Run the installer and keep proceeding "Next" without changing any settings.
-   - When the installer asks for the password for root user `postgres`, consult a team member to get the environment variables and common password.

 ### Database Initialization